dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 The GRIB id info has been the same between records 1 and 2.

-**Q. Plot-Data-Plane - How Do I Use Compute and Verify Wind Speed?**
+**Q. Plot-Data-Plane - How do I use compute and verify wind speed?**

 A.
 Here's how to compute and verify wind speed using MET.
 Good news, MET